arvados/arvados-vscode-cwl-training/README.md

    1. Search for "benten" and install `CWL (Rabix/Benten)`
    1. You should see a message `Extension is enabled on 'SSH: ...' and disabled locally.`
 1. Vscode: On the left sidebar, choose `Explorer` ![](images/Explorer.png)
-   1. Select `Clone Repository` and then enter [https://github.com/arvados/arvados-vscode-cwl-training](https://github.com/arvados/arvados-vscode-cwl-training)
+   1. Select `Clone Repository` and enter [https://github.com/arvados/arvados-vscode-cwl-training](https://github.com/arvados/arvados-vscode-cwl-training), then click `Open`
-   1. Choose `Open`
+   1. If asked `Would you like to open the cloned repository?` choose `Open`
 1. Go to Arvados Workbench
    1. Workbench: In the user menu, select `Current token`
    1. Vscode: Click on the `Terminal` menu